FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. important::
 	Before using the extended axis function, it is necessary to establish the corresponding extended axis coordinate system, and apply the established tool coordinate system during program teaching.
 The extended axis function is mainly used in conjunction with the welder function and the laser tracking sensor function.

-**Step3**：Click the "Zero Setting" button to enter the zero setting pop-up window, as shown in the picture on the right.
+**Step3**: Click the "Zero Setting" button to enter the zero setting pop-up window, as shown in the picture on the right.
 Set the zero return method, zero search speed, zero hoop speed and axis direction, click the "Setting" button, the extended axis will start to return to zero, the zero return status will be displayed in the blank space below the axis direction, when "zero return completed" appears The prompt indicates that the zero point of the extension axis is set successfully.

 .. figure:: robot_peripherals/020.png
    :align: center